jabbermouth/blog/docs/Technology/Quick Tips/2022-10-18-Dotnet-5-6-Docker-and-custom-NuGet-server.md

 # .NET 5/6, Docker and custom NuGet server

-When using a custom NuGet server and you’ve added a nuget.config file to the solution, you’ll need to add the following line to the default Dockerfile build by Visual Studio to allow the container to be built.
+When using a custom NuGet server and you've added a nuget.config file to the solution, you'll need to add the following line to the default Dockerfile build by Visual Studio to allow the container to be built.

 ```dockerfile
 COPY ["nuget.config", "/src/"]